eggfly/pico-mac-nano/README.md

-# Pico Mac LCD RGB
+# Pico Mac Nano

-v0.1 26 October 2024
+v0.1 23 February 2025

 Fork of https://github.com/evansm7/pico-mac v0.2

 Work in progress.
-Attempt to add support for output to a TFT via SPI+RGB565 to the ST7701S.
-3-wire SPI used to initialise the ST7701S for RGB565 input.
+Project to create a miniature functioning Macintosh running pico-mac on a Waveshare Pico Zero by adding support for output to a small TFT LCD panel.
+This involved selecting and testing the smallest suitably high resolution display I could locate at a reasonable price, updating the pico-mac source code to configure the LCD via SPI interface, output suitable image data and use the Zero's built in Neo-pixel, and then 3D modelling the original Macintosh case at a scale based on the LCD image dimensions.
+Internal connection of the LCD and micro-SD card module to the Pico Zero requires a custom PCB.
+As with the pico-mac project, pico-mac-nano is a proof of concept rather than being intended to be a full featured device.
+My aim was to see how small I could make it and this involved some compromises.

+Prototype PCB is being manufactured.
+All files will be uploaded once complete.

 # Pico Micro Mac (pico-umac)